-The certificate in Electric Utility Construction is a training program developed in partnership with Memphis Light, Gas and Water (MLGW) to prepare students for a career in public utilities, specializing in electrical construction, maintenance and distribution as an Apprentice Electrician (Lineman).
-Students who complete the program and are hired by MLGW enter into the Electrician Apprenticeship (Lineman) program.
-Because of the complexity of the job and related safety concerns, individuals must be knowledgeable of safety procedures, safe operation of electric components and systems, and power equipment.
+The certificate in Electric Utility Construction is a training program developed in partnership with Memphis Light, Gas and Water to prepare students for a career in public utilities, specializing in electrical construction, maintenance and distribution as an Apprentice Electrician (Lineman).
+Students who complete the program and are hired by MLG&W enter into the Electrician Apprenticeship (Lineman) program.
+Because of the complexity of the job and related safety concerns, individuals must be knowledgeable of safety procedures, safe operation concerns, individuals must be knowledgeable of safety procedures, safe operation of electric components and systems, and power equipment.
 Hands-on pole work, including safety, climbing and rescue, is a substantial part of this program.
-Students who enroll in this program are either MLGW employees (other than lineman) or students seeking employment with MLGW as Apprentice Electricians (Linemen).
-Employment is not guaranteed; however, this program is MLGW's primary source of Electric Utility Construction Workers.
+Students who enroll in this program are either Memphis Light, Gas and Water Division (MLG&W) employees (other than lineman) and students seeking employment with MLG&W as Apprentice Electricians (Linemen).
+Employment is not guaranteed, however, this program is MLG&W's primary source of Electric Utility Construction Workers.